-Word Definition as Used in the Domain Example Other Words Like It (synonyms)

-1. biography a person's life story biography of Lincoln life story, narrative account

-(language arts)

-2. infinite

-(math)

-3. environment

-(science, social

-studies)

-4. martial

-(social studies)

-5. fictional

-(language arts)
+Word Definition as Used in the Domain Example Other Words Like It (synonyms) 1. biography a person's life story biography of Lincoln life story, narrative account (language arts) 2. infinite without end infinite number of numbers unending, without end (math) 3. environment the physical and/or cultural dry, desert environment of the Indians of the Southwest surroundings, habitat (science, social surroundings indians of the Southwest studies) 4. martial relating to war or the military martial law imposed under dictator military, warlike (social studies) dictator 5. fictional something based on made-up, short stories, novels imaginary, fanciful (language arts) not real events